-In this Guatemala Travel Guide, you will find my recommendations for the best Guatemala backpacking route, places to visit in Guatemala, how to get around, where to stay in each location and what to expect!
+In this guide, you will find my recommendations for the best Guatemala backpacking route, places to visit in Guatemala, how to get around, where to stay in each location, and much more!

 BACKPACKING GUATEMALA OVERVIEW